-\ The total actual allocation will be equal to 100%, and there may be some holdings in cash.
+^{} The total actual allocation will be equal to 100%, and there may be some holdings in cash.
 In addition, we may accept certain degree of deviation from the above targets across asset classes in order to manage the portfolio efficiently or to optimise the portfolio based on the prevailing market condition and views.
-For instance, reinsurance assets and some alternative assets may present reduced liquidity and hence may be rebalanced less frequently.

-How do we decide your terminal dividend and interest?
+How do we decide your terminal dividend?

-When deciding the terminal dividend and interest, we group your policy with other similar policies, based on various characteristics which may include the plan structure, currency and issue date, and consider them as a whole.
+When deciding the terminal dividend, we group your policy with other similar policies, based on various characteristics which may include the plan structure, currency and issue date, and consider them as a whole.
 This allows us to have a larger sum of money and invest with more flexibility.
-At the same time, you can share the profits or losses with the owners of other policies.
+At the same time, you can share the profits and losses with the owners of other policies.

-We closely monitor the participating fund and review the terminal dividend and interest at least annually.
+We closely monitor the participating fund and review the terminal dividend at least annually.
 The more assets allocated in the growth assets (e.g. equity), the more frequent we may adjust the terminal dividend.
-We may consider not adjusting the terminal dividend and interest at all, but we may also adjust the terminal dividend and interest once, twice or even more in a particular year if we consider this necessary to be fair to all policy owners.
+We may consider not adjusting it at all, but we may also adjust it once, twice or even more in a particular year if we consider this necessary to be fair to all policy owners.

-During each review, we look at the following to decide the terminal dividend and interest to be paid:
+During each review, we look at the following to decide the amount to be paid:

-- a) the asset share; - b) both the current and the expected future amount of the guarantees; and - c) the returns we expect the participating fund to earn in the future.
+- a) the asset share; - b) both the current and the expected future amount of guarantees; and - c) the returns we expect the participating fund to earn in the future.